As Volkswagen workers vote, Tennessee senator ramps up anti-union talk

 If the union wins, VW would institute a German-style works council, with members elected by plant employees, to make key decisions about how the facility is run.
 The UAW would bargain over wages and benefits, but cede to the council traditional bargaining prerogatives such as work rules and training.

-Voter turnout was reported to be heavy on Wednesday but snow on Thursday could affect how many vote, according to both pro- and anti-UAW workers.

-The plant produces the mid-size Passat sedan from Monday through Thursdays and is normally closed on Fridays.

-Earlier this week, Tennessee Republican lawmakers said if the UAW was voted into the Chattanooga plant, Volkswagen could lose millions of dollars in state incentives.
+Tennessee Republican lawmakers have warned that a UAW victory could mean Volkswagen losing millions of dollars in state incentives.
 In order to entice Volkswagen to build its new U.S. plant in Corker's hometown of Chattanooga, the state gave it about $580 million in incentives.

-Corker was instrumental in lobbying Volkswagen to put the plant, which opened in 2011, in Chattanooga.
-Early meetings with Volkswagen officials from Germany were held at his home.
+Mike Jarvis, a leader of Southern Momentum, said heavy snow in Chattanooga may have diminished the vote turnout on Thursday, as the day shift ended early due to lack of employees.

+Jarvis said the turnout was so heavy on Wednesday that he would estimate that the majority of the plant's 1,550 eligible voters marked their paper ballots then.

+"I voted at lunchtime, and there were probably 200 people behind me in line," said Jarvis.
+"And (Wednesday) evening when I greeted people voting with my (No UAW) T-shirt, people were lined up three or four across inside the conference center all the way across to the front of the plant."

+Security guards in SUVs kept watch during the voting on Wednesday and Thursday, mainly to keep out reporters.

-(Additional reporting by Ben Klayman in Detroit; editing by Ross Colvin and Matthew Lewis)
+(Additional reporting by Ben Klayman in Detroit; Editing by Ross Colvin, Matthew Lewis and Ken Wills)